 - 1 pound ground pork can use ground chicken, turkey, or beef

-- 2 tsp fresh ginger grated, could substitute 1 teaspoon ground ginger
+- 2 teaspoon fresh ginger grated, could substitute 1 teaspoon ground ginger

-- 3 Tbsp soy sauce I used reduced sodium
+- 3 tablespoon soy sauce I used reduced sodium

-- 1/4 tsp oyster sauce can substitute with fish sauce
+- ¼ teaspoon oyster sauce can substitute with fish sauce

 - 3 green onions sliced